Christian Siauwijaya // Research Analyst // Economist // Data Scientist //

 Christian Siauwijaya is a Macroeconomic Research Analyst at the Australia-Indonesia Partnership for Economic Development (Prospera).

-Before joining Prospera, Christian was a Research Assistant at the University of Glasgow, researching the effectiveness of international organisations.
-Subsequently, he assumed a similar position at the University of Chicago’s Booth School of Business, focusing on organisational, labour, and development economics.
-Additionally, he worked as a Consultant at the German Institute for Development Evaluation (DEval) and the UN Convention to Combat Desertification (UNCCD).
+Before joining Prospera, Christian was a Research Assistant at the University of Glasgow, studying how earmarked funding affects the effectiveness of international organisations.
+Subsequently, he assumed a similar position at the University of Chicago’s Booth School of Business, where he focused on applied microeconomics.
+In between his research roles, Christian has worked as a Consultant at the German Institute for Development Evaluation (DEval) and the UN Convention to Combat Desertification (UNCCD).

-Christian received his master’s in financial economics from the University of Glasgow and a bachelor’s in development economics from Universitas Brawijaya.
-He is interested in policy-oriented research in applied macro and microeconomics, development, and political economics.
-Some of his ongoing research is on zombie firms in Indonesia, investigating financial literacy in Australia, and assessing the effectiveness of international organisations under earmarked funding.
+Christian received his master’s in financial economics from the University of Glasgow after completing a bachelor’s degree in development economics from Universitas Brawijaya.
+He is interested in policy-oriented research within applied macro and microeconomics.
+Some of his ongoing research includes studies on zombie firms in Indonesia, investigations into financial literacy in Australia, and assessments of international organisations’ resourcing through an elite survey experiment.

 Christian’s research has appeared or is forthcoming in top-ranking publications like the Journal of Politics, Global Policy, and Review of International Organisations.